Beth Mooney: International career

 In January 2020, she was named in Australia's squad for the 2020 ICC Women's T20 World Cup in Australia.
 In Australia's match against Bangladesh, Mooney and Alyssa Healy combined for an opening partnership of 151 runs, the highest partnership for Australia Women for any wicket in a WT20I match.
 In the final, Mooney top-scored for Australia, finishing unbeaten on 78 off 54 balls to help Australia win their fifth title.
 Mooney also finished as the tournament's leading runs scorer with 259 runs, including the most fours (30), and was named player of the tournament.

 In February 2021, Mooney voiced her ambition to eventually succeed Alyssa Healy as the national team's first choice wicket-keeper.
 On 15 April 2021, Mooney was named as the Wisden Leading Woman Cricketer in the World for her performances the previous year.
 On the same day, it was announced that she had retained her Australian central contract.

 In January 2022, Mooney was named in Australia's squad for their series against England to contest the Women's Ashes.
 Later the same month, she was named in Australia's team for the 2022 Women's Cricket World Cup in New Zealand.
+She hit 330 runs, including a half-century in the final, helping Australia clinch the World Cup title.
 In May 2022, Mooney was named in Australia's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.

-Playing style
+She was leading run-scorer, with 179, and the player of the match for her 61 in the final, as Australia won the Commonwealth Games.
+She scored 918 international runs at an average of 65 in the year 2022, and was named as the Wisden Leading Woman Cricketer in the World for her performances.

+She was named in the Australia squad for the 2024 ICC Women's T20 World Cup and the 2025 Women's Ashes series.

+Off the field

 Interviewers have described Mooney as "flying under the radar", something she prefers to do.
 However, she admitted in June 2020 that in light of her recent success on the field, keeping a low profile was going to be more difficult.
 She also said that "... it's all good if I can’t!"